-It is assumed that care is not required on public holidays and 2 weeks notice of the interruption in care is not required.
+It is assumed that care is not required on public holidays and 2 weeks notice of the interruption in care is not required if the Provider offers care on the holiday.

 - 2.0 Premium child care rates are charged if Providers provide care on these days.
-Premium child care rates are also charged if care is provided on a Saturday or Sunday, or if the majority of care occurs before 7:00 a.m. or after 6:00 p.m. - 3.0 The Ministry of Education requires that when care is provided overnight, beds and mattresses are to be provided for children over 18 mos. of age. - 4.0 Fire evacuation plans need to be discussed with a fire inspector to ensure they are adequate for extended hours of care. - 5.0 When abnormalities outside of Family Space general billing structure arise, the home childcare team will decide on each situation.
-This may apply to multiple drop off and pick-ups in a given day. - 6.0 Providers will give 2 weeks written notice to families and the agency of any closures including Public Holidays.
+Premium child care rates are also charged if care is provided on a Saturday or Sunday, or if the majority of care occurs before 7:00 a.m. or after 6:00 p.m. - 3.0 The Ministry of Education requires that when care is provided overnight, beds and mattresses are to be provided for children over 18 mos. of age. - 4.0 Fire evacuation plans need to be discussed with a fire inspector to ensure they are adequate for extended hours of care.

+5.0 When abnormalities outside of Family Space general billing structure arise, the home childcare team will decide on each situation.
+This may apply to multiple drop off and pick-ups in a given day.
+Providers will give 2 weeks written notice to families of any closures including Public Holidays.

-Fa Fa Sp Family Space Quinte Inc. Licensed Home Child Care Program Section: HOME CHILD CARE OPERATIONS Policy Number: 6.5a Policy: BILLABLE SCHEDULED CLOSURES Date Approved: Date Reviewed: June 21, 2023 August 28, 2024
+Section: HOME CHILD CARE Policy Number: 6.5a

+Policy: BILLABLE CLOSURES Date Approved: January 1, 2025

+Date Reviewed: April 14, 2025

-CWELCC guidelines allow 15 billable days of scheduled closures in a calendar year, January 1 - December 31.
-Effective August 1 2023, Providers registered with Family Space's Licensed Home Child Care program, as independent micro entrepreneurs, may choose which scheduled days they close.
+CWELCC guidelines allow 20 billable days of closures in a calendar year, January 1 - December 31.
+Effective January 1, 2025, Providers registered with Family Space's Licensed Home Child Care program, will invoice for the 11 public holidays based on their operating hours and parent agreements on file.

+Providers, as independent micro entrepreneurs, may choose 9 remaining days in a calendar year to close.
 These days cannot be accrued and cannot be carried over to the following year.
-If all 15 days are not used in a calendar year they are forfeited, there is no compensation of payment for unused days.
+If all 20 days are not used in a calendar year, there is no compensation of payment for unused days.